 Figure S3.
 Logistic regression models predicted outcomes of the C. difficile challenge.
 (A-C) Taxonomic classification rank model performance.
 Relative abundance at the time of C. difficile challenge (Day 0) of the bacterial community members grouped by different classification rank were modeled with random forest to predict the infection outcome.
 The models used the highest taxonomic classification rank performed as well as the lower ranks.
 Black rectangle highlights classification rank used to model each outcome.
 For all plots, median (large solid points), interquartile range (lines), and individual models (small transparent points) are plotted.
 (A) Toxin production modeled which mice would have toxin detected during the experiment.
 (B) Moribundity modeled which mice would succumb to the infection prior to day 10 post-challenge.
 (C) Histopathologic score modeled which mice would have a high (score greater than the median score of 5) or low (score less than the median score of 5) histopathologic summary score.

 Figure S4.
 Temporal dynamics of OTUs that differed between histopathologic summary score.
 Relative abundance of OTUs on each day relative to the time of C. difficile challenge (Day 0) that have a significantly different temporal trend by the histopathologic summary score by LEfSe analysis.
-Median (points) and interquartile range (lines) are plotted.
+Median (points) and interquartile range (lines) of relative abundances are plotted.
 Points and lines are colored by infection outcome of moribund (colored black) or non-moribund with either a high histopathologic score (score greater than the median score of 5, colored green) or a low histopathologic summary score (score less than the median score of 5, colored light green).

 Table S1.
 Demographic information of subjects whose stool samples used to colonize germ-free mice.